 There’s certainly more to be said, yet let’s finish for now with two things, knowing that other hotel chains also have quite impressive sustainability programs.

-One is a video at the bottom of this article that tells a little bit about what Schneider Electric and Hilton have been doing (the rest in the interview).
+One is a video at the bottom of this article that tells a little bit about what Schneider Electric and Hilton have been doing.
+Schneider Electric ‘offered Hilton innovative, energy-efficient solutions that delivered lower costs and sustainable value to all aspects of hotel operations, from board rooms to guest rooms, and every level in between’ as you can read here and see in the video below (the rest in the interview with Shovan).
 But, first, as promised a few words on that – important – fact that Hilton’s corporate responsibility management system has achieved ‘GSTC-Recognized Standard’ status.

 The announcement from the Global Sustainable Tourism Council tells us more about LightStay and how it tracks energy, carbon, water and waste data, as well as social impact metrics including local sourcing, youth training, and volunteer hours.
 Or how, through the use of LightStay, every property in Hilton’s portfolio is certified to ISO 9001 (Quality Management), ISO 14001 (Environmental Management) and ISO 50001 (Energy Management).
 Or how…well, you can read the rest yourself here.
 We recommend you to since it explains what it took Hilton to get there and shows what the GSTC stands for and does.